top of page

 With the tension tables, for slack tension and full tension, you can manually enter the tension table values or you can choose to calculate tensions from the baseline, which you will need to fill out.
 Under "Tension Table Calculations" is where you will select the option to either manually enter tension table values or calculate tensions from the baseline.

 The tension table headers (Baseline, Heavy, Light, Medium, Warm Island Above 9000 ft, Warm Island Below 9000 ft) are the NESC loading districts.
 Again, these can be entered manually or calculated from the baseline.
 If you want to calculate these loading districts from the baseline, you'll first have to enter the Environment details (the temperature in Fahrenheit, inches of ice, pound-force per square foot of wind, and the constant pound-force per foot of wire).
 Then you'll need to enter how many pounds of tension are applied to the wire for a specified length of the span.
-Once these details are entered in the Baseline, the rest of the NESC districts can be calculated from it.'
+Once these details are entered in the Baseline, the rest of the NESC districts can be calculated from it.

 Bundled cables will need to be properly modeled for tensions calculated from a baseline messenger tension.
 Bundled cables should list their total weight and diameter in the top level inputs for the wire spec, and list the weight and diameter of each individual component under this Bundled Components section.